Pottawattamie County reports 3 new COVID-19 cases; deaths statewide now more than 800

 COVID-19 in southwest Iowa

-In the region tracked by the Nonpareil, , Harrison and Montgomery County reported one new case apiece, according to coronavirus.iowa.gov.
+In the region tracked by the Nonpareil, Mills, Harrison and Montgomery County reported one new case apiece, according to coronavirus.iowa.gov.
 Crawford County was the only county to report more than 10 new tests.

 Page County Public Health reported two new cases, both adults between 18 and 40 years old.